microsoft/confidential-sidecar-containers/cmd/remotefs/README.md

   the key material released using SKR is an `RSA-HSM`, the tool uses the key derivation information to derive a symmetric/octet key.

+- If dm-verity is enabled, the encrypted file, hash file, and root hash are passed to veritysetup so that the encrypted file could be exposed as integrity-protected verity device under ``/dev/mapper/desired-name-for-dm-verity``.
+In the next step, the verity-device, and the key file are passed to cryptsetup so that the encrypted file is exposed as an unencrypted block device under ``/dev/mapper/desired-name``.

-- The encrypted file and the key file are passed to cryptsetup so that the encrypted file is exposed as an unencrypted block device under ``/dev/mapper/desired-name``.
+- If dm-verity is not enabled, the encrypted file and the key file are passed to cryptsetup so that the encrypted file is exposed as an unencrypted block device under ``/dev/mapper/desired-name``.

   Then, this block device is mounted to an intermediate location.
 The process of creating a folder and mounting a filesystem there isn't atomic, so this can't